Lee15946/AWSInAction/README.md

   - gp3:
     - Can increase IOPS up to 16000 and throughput up to 1000MiB/s independently
   - gp2:
-    - Size of the volume and IOPSare linked
+    - Size of the volume and IOPS are linked
     - 3 IOPS per GB
 - io1/io2 (SSD 4GB-16TB): Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
   - More than 16000 IOPS